greebamax/yargh/README.md

 ### Todos
  - add pre-commit hook to run tests
  - try to use symbolic links in future
- - figure out how to execute many actions after hook will be triggered and and separate this actions into multiple files
+ - figure out how to execute many actions after hook will be triggered and separate this actions into multiple files